kaliop-uk/ezmigrationbundle/README.md

 NB: if you just executed the above command and got an error message because the migration definition file that you had just generated is invalid, do not worry - that is by design.
 Head on to the next paragraph...

+#### Applying a single migration file

+To apply a single migration run the migrate command passing it the path to its definition, as follows:

+    php ezpublish/console kaliop:migration:migrate --path=src/MyNamespace/MyBundle/MigrationsVersions/20160803193400_a_migration.yml

 ### Editing migration files

 So far so good, but what kind of actions can be actually done using a migration?